-Glass is one of the world's most attractive, illustrious, and desirable materials used across all industries.
+Glass is one of the world's most attractive, illustrious, and desirable materials used across all industries, including fenestration.
 Glass is unique because it doesn't absorb anything but will allow light to penetrate it while providing physical protection and separation.
 Because of these unique attributes, glass is used everywhere and for virtually anything, including sneeze guards, doors, wall coverings, and much more.

 With glass and other surfaces, it takes a mere five seconds for bacteria, viruses, and other contaminants to be transmitted.
 And the length of time bacteria and viruses can last on surfaces can vary greatly.
 Unfortunately, the coronavirus tends to last the longest on glass:

 To make matters worse, glass is everywhere and is touched by people in an array of everyday activities.
 Because of this, it's imperative for homeowners and business owners to know how to confidently clean glass.
 Based on a Vitro Architectural Glass technical document, our experts have created a quick and easy guide to sanitize and decontaminate glass surfaces.

 To reduce the likelihood of spreading or catching the virus, it's imperative to regularly clean, sanitize, and decontaminate your glass surfaces.
 Fortunately, disinfecting glass is relatively easy and can be cleaned repeatedly without impacting the natural appearance and luster of glass.

 Even though viruses degrade over time, it's best to make a conscious effort to avoid touching glass surfaces that are in shared spaces.
 In the event this isn't possible, it's key you avoid touching your face afterwards— until washing your hands thoroughly.
 In addition, make sure to communicate these best practices to others.